anynines/react-scripts-anynines/README.md

 The webpack aliases for building are parsed dynamically from this.
 Other mappings, like for ESLint or Jest have to be set manually.

+## Note: Deprecation

+This version of the scripts expects the happy depency to be installed as `"happy-mobile"`, meaning it is installed directly from the GitHub repo.

+In newer versions this is still suported but but imports should be done from `"@avarteqgmbh/happy-mobile"`.

 ## Automation

 The following alises are reserved and will be overwritten on each run of react-scripts: